-[one or two values: first is a string, and second (if present) is an integer; default value: reduced]
+[one or two values: first is a string, and second (if present) is an integer; default value: complete]

 The first value can be complete or reduced.
-The value complete indicates that all the TSs will be reoptimized and in this case no second value is needed.
+The value complete indicates that all the TSs will be reoptimized and in this case no second value is needed; this is the default.

-Alternatively, you may use reduced as the first value (the default), followed by a second value (an integer) which indicates the maximum energy (in kcal/mol and relative to the reference starting structure) of a transition state to be calculated at the high level.
+Alternatively, you may use reduced as the first value, followed by a second value (an integer) which indicates the maximum energy (in kcal/mol and relative to the reference starting structure) of a transition state to be calculated at the high level.